munificent/craftinginterpreters/book/classes.md

 little funny.
 We can't easily tell that a series of tokens is the left-hand side of an assignment until we reach the `=`.
-Now that our assignment grammar rule has `call` on the left side, which can expand to arbitrarily large expressions, that is hard for the parser to predict.
+Now that our assignment grammar rule has `call` on the left side, which can expand to arbitrarily large expressions, that final `=` may be many tokens away from the point where we need to know we're parsing an assignment.

 Instead, the trick we do is to parse the left hand side as a normal expression.
-Then, when we stumble onto the equals sign, we take the expression we already parsed and transform it into the correct syntax tree node for the assignment.
+Then, when we stumble onto the equals sign after it, we take the expression we already parsed and transform it into the correct syntax tree node for the assignment.

 We add another clause to that transformation to handle turning an Expr.Get expression on the left into the corresponding Expr.Set: